-Symbol Message Specification \} ESC Temporarily OFF ESC system has been temporarily reduced due to excessive brake disc temperature - the function is reactivated automatically when the brakes have cooled.
-ESC Service required ESC system disengaged.
-55 Stop the car in a safe place, switch off the engine and start it again.
-Visit a workshop if the message remains - an authorised Volvo workshop is recommended. î "Message" There is a text message in the combined instrument panel (p.
-62) - Read it! and 1 25 Constant glow for 2 seconds.
-System check when the engine is started.
-22 Flashing light.
+Symbol Message Specification ESC Temporarily OFF ESC system has been temporarily reduced due to excessive brake disc temperature - the function is reactivated automatically when the brakes have cooled. \} ESC Service required ESC system disengaged.
+Stop the car in a safe place, switch off the engine and start it again.
+Visit a workshop if the message remains - an authorised Volvo workshop is recommended. and "Message" There is a message in the combined instrument panel - read it!
+1 Constant glow for 2 seconds.
+System check when the engine is started. ?
+Flashing light.
 ESC system is being activated.
-Constant glow.
+OFF Constant glow.
 Sport mode is activated.
-OFF NOTE: The ESC system is not deactivated in this mode - it is partially reduced.
+NOTE: The ESC system is not deactivated in this mode - it is partially reduced.